Ccrewe92/docker-challenge-template/README.md

 ## Step 2: Set Up the Environment

 - Inside the challenge3 directory, create an .env file.
-- Define the necessary environment variables for your services, such as database credentials and Node.js environment settings.
+- Here we will define the necessaty enviroemtnal variable for our services.
+Change the string after the = sign to your liking, ex: reallygoodpassword123

 ```
 DB_PASSWORD=example